Gourav2609/ASS-02/README.md

 # Dynamic Assessment App

-Welcome to the React Quiz App!
+Welcome to the Assessment App!
 This application allows users to take a quiz with questions of varying difficulty levels.

 ## Table of Contents